Attract capital

 Our principles for policy on capital

-Make it attractive for international capital to invest in Norway
+Make it attractive for both Norwegian and international risk capital to invest in Norway

-We need a national strategy for how we attract international capital to invest in Norwegian VC funds, startups and scaleups.
+We need both national and international players to invest more in Norwegian companies and VC-funds.

-Make it more attractive to invest in startups and scaleups
+Make it more attractive to invest in Norwegian startups and scaleups

 NAST capital policy suggestions